PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 its values will be set to the current parameter settings corresponding to its keys.

-By passing the special name `'all'` as the parameter, you can get a dict of all existing configuration parameters.
+By passing the special name ``'all'`` as the parameter, you can get a dict of all existing configuration parameters.

+Note that you can request most of the important parameters also using :meth:`Connection.parameter()` which does not involve a database query like it is the case for :meth:`DB.get_parameter` and :meth:`DB.set_parameter`.

 .. versionadded:: 4.2